FSantosCodes/COVID-19/README.md

-# Forecasting Forecasting COVID-19
+# Forecasting COVID-19 with Johns Hopkins CSSE

-This tool is based on a shiny app for forecast COVID-19 using Autoregressive integrated moving average algorithm (ARIMA).
-Data used for this come from Data Repository by Johns Hopkins CSSE.
+This project is based on a shiny app for forecast COVID-19 using the Autoregressive integrated moving average algorithm (ARIMA).
+Data used for do this come from the Data Repository by Johns Hopkins CSSE.

 Please visit: